 Foster personal chemistry by correctly answering tough questions.
 For example:

 “Wow, Joe, you look very impressive on paper, you should be able to solve all our problems, so, why should I hire you?”
-Now, if you try to answer that you may run the risk of sounding like you can solve all the company problems, when in reality this is next to impossible.
+If you try to answer that question, you may run the risk of sounding like you can solve all the company problems when in reality it would be next to impossible.

-A way to answer this and build chemistry is to explain:
+A way to respond to this and build chemistry is to explain:

-“Could you please share some more information with me?
+“Could you please share some more information with me about the challenges your company is experiencing?
 Maybe I can give you a more intelligent response.
 Yes, I do have a lot of experience and personal strengths that can contribute to the company.
 But, without knowing specifics and priorities, I would be speaking without thinking.
-So, for now I would sooner listen to the person who knows what the challenges and the opportunities are.”
+So, for now, I would sooner listen to the person who knows what the challenges and the opportunities are.”

 Listen and Discover Their Needs

-Make sure you know your personal strengths beforehand, and be prepared to discuss examples of your strengths; try to use action-packed stories.
+Make sure you know your strengths beforehand and be prepared to discuss examples to provide evidence you have those strengths.
+Use engaging, action-packed real success stories to build credibility.
 You can then easily relate your strengths to the company needs.

 Don’t Forget to Follow Up

 Now you have a strategy for building chemistry.
-If you would like to learn more about conducting a successful job search, strengthening your interview techniques and your confidence, etc.—give me a call and make an appointment.
-Many clients who have gone through this process state, it’s worth every penny.
+Give me a call and make an appointment if you would like to learn more about strengthening your interview technique and confidence Many clients who have gone through this process state it’s worth every penny.